 International students are welcome at Independence Community College.
-Applications will be evaluated by the Primary Designated School Official and/or the Designated School Official.
+Applications will be evaluated by the Principal Designated School Official and/or the Designated School Official.
 College staff designated to assist international students can be found on the ICC website(Index | International Students (indycc.edu).
 The following specific conditions must be completed before an I-20 form will be issued:

-- 1. Candidates must submit an application form to the Admissions Office. - 2.
-Candidates must submit a copy of their passport. - 3.
-Candidates must submit a bank statement indicating they have adequate funds to pay for one year of college (\$14,000 or more) and sign the official ICC form agreeing to payment of balance. - 4.
-Candidates must submit an official high school transcript translated into English mailed in with the official seal. - 5.
-Candidates must submit a non-refundable application/processing fee of \$75.00.
-Candidates will pay this amount once all documents have been received. - 6.
-Candidates must submit proof of health insurance. - 7.
-Deadlines: Candidates must submit all application materials prior to admission deadlines.
+- 1. Candidates must submit an application form to the Admissions Office.

+- 2. Candidates must submit a copy of their passport.

+- 3. Candidates must submit a bank statement indicating they have adequate funds to pay for one year of college (\$14,000 or more) and sign the official ICC form agreeing to payment of balance.

+- 4. Candidates must submit an official high school transcript translated into English mailed in with the official seal.

+- 5. Candidates must submit a non-refundable application/processing fee of \$100.00.
+Candidates will pay this amount once all documents have been received.

+- 6. Candidates must submit proof of health insurance.

+- 7. Deadlines: Candidates must submit all application materials prior to admission deadlines.
 See the Academic Calendar for dates: Index | Registrar (indycc.edu).

-8. Acceptance: Qualified candidates will receive an official acceptance letter and I-20 form from the Primary Designated School - Official and/or Designated School Official.
-9. English Proficiency: If you are NOT a citizen of one of the following countries, you will need documentation of your English proficiency: - a.
-Commonwealth Caribbean (does not include the Dominican Republic, Haiti or the Dutch Isles). - b.
-English-speaking Canada - c.
-United Kingdom - d.
-Australia - e.
-South Africa - f.
-New Zealand - g.
-Republic of Ireland
+- 8. Acceptance: Qualified candidates will receive an official acceptance letter and I-20 form from the Principal Designated School Official and/or Designated School Official.

+- 9. English Proficiency: If you are NOT a citizen of one of the following countries, you will need documentation of your English proficiency:

+- a.
+Antigua and Barbuda

+- b.
+Australia

+- c.
+Bahamas

+- d.
+Barbados

+- e.
+Belize

+- f.
+Bermuda

+- g.
+Botswana

+- h.
+British Virgin Islands (Anguilla, St. Kitts, and Nevis)

+- i.
+Canada (all provinces except Quebec)

+- i.
+Cayman Islands

+- k.
+Dominica

+- 1. Fiji

+- m.
+Gambia